plone/guillotina/docs/source/installation/configuration.md

 - `cache_strategy`: If you have something like guillotina_rediscache installed, you can configure here. (defaults to `dummy`)
 - `objects_table_name`: Table name to store object data. (defaults to `objects`)
 - `blobs_table_name`: Table name to store blob data. (defaults to `blobs`)
+- `autovacuum`: Default vacuum relies on pg referential integrity to delete all objects.
+If you have extremely large databases, this can be very heavy on pg.
+Set this to `false` and run the `dbvacuum` command in a cronjob. (defaults to `true`)

 ### Storages